 Owing to its aspect ratio, the 180-degree coverage is more beneficial.
 The machine also avoids false alarms from passing cars and vehicles and only alerts when the need arises.
 In spite of all these amazing features, a drawback of the device is that it does not support HomeKit Secure Video.
 Video clips and previous recordings can only be accessed from the Arlo Smart Hub, which means one extra application for your smartphone.

 But that can be easily overlooked right?
 The product offers a serious upgrade from Logitech’s limited viewing, and at $50 less!
-All of the above factors must be considered before choosing the Arlo Essential Wired Video Doorbell.
+All of the above factors must be considered before choosing the Arlo Essential HomeKit secure video doorbell.